AliSolaxay35/AliSolaxay35/README.md

   <img src="https://i.postimg.cc/9Mh8Wkb7/Untitled-Nero-AI-Image-Upscaler-Photo.jpg" alt="Brief Introduction - WLT" width="80%" />
 </p>

-- 👀 About Me: I'm Passionate About Learning Python And AI Tools To Eventually Launch A Startup Focused On AI In Clinical Trials.
+- 👀 About Me: I'm Passionate About Python And AI Development, Working Toward Building Innovative Projects At The Intersection Of Medicine And Biology.
 - 🌱 I'm Currently Diving Deep Into Python Libraries And MySQL, While Advancing My Skills In Machine Learning.
 - Next Step: Explore Deep Learning And Expand My AI-Focused Projects.
 - 💞️ I'm Open To Collaborating With Developers And Programmers In The Field Of Artificial Intelligence To Improve My Skills And Grow Together.